 2. Bunchosia Argentea

 The Bunchosia Argentea tree has a fruit that tastes and smells just like peanut butter!
-It has similar nutty-sweet flavor notes with a thick and sticky texture that gives it peanut butter and jelly sandwich-like feel!
+It has similar nutty-sweet flavor notes with a thick and sticky texture that gives it a peanut butter and jelly sandwich-like feel!

 3. Sunflower seed butter